 New Year 2020: Dance On These 10 Bollywood Songs At Your House Party & Bring The House Down

 Yay!
-New Year 2020 is here and we have brought you the list of ten Bollywood songs which needs to be in your playlist, if you're hosting the New Year party at your house.
-We have curated all the peppy numbers for you so that you and your guests can enjoy your party to the fullest!
+New Year 2020 is here and we have brought you a list of ten Bollywood songs which need to be in your playlist, if you're hosting the New Year party at your house.
+We have curated all the peppy numbers for you so that you and your guests can enjoy the party to the fullest!
 Have a look and bring the house down with your killer moves...

 We know that it's tough to match the steps of Hrithik Roshan and Vaani Kapoor but one just can't begin the party without playing this peppy number on a high volume.